 Comparisons

-If you searched for a cheap Intercom alternative, this is the simple side-by-side: what Chatting costs, what Intercom costs, and which tool fits a small team better.
+If you searched for an Intercom alternative for small teams, this is the simple side-by-side: what Chatting costs, what Intercom costs, and which tool fits real-time conversations without enterprise help desk bloat.

 Split-panel illustration showing a lightweight chat tool compared with a heavier support suite.